zyvy/Udacity-SQL-Notes/Lesson-1-SQL-Basics.md

 - Foreign Key (FK) – A foreign key is a column in one table that is the primary key in a different table.
 - Postgres - A popular open-source database with a very complete library of analytical functions.
 This is the database used in the course.

+### ERD
+ These diagrams help you visualize the data you are analyzing including:
+- The names of the tables.
+- The columns in each table.
+- The way the tables work together.

 ### Why is SQL important?
 1. Easy to understand
 2. Can access data directly